A week on crystal serenity

 How can you not love cruising?

 A warm, bright, sunny day greeted us chugging into historic Boston Bay.
 I swear I see tea leaves floating alongside.
-We dock just opposite of the end of Logan Airport’s main runway which gives me a constant view of activity.
-Fun for me as I can sit on my Verandah and identify the different aircraft (using the ship supplied binoculars).
+We dock just opposite of the end of Logan Airport's main runway which gives me a constant view of activity.
+Fun for me as I can sit on my Veranda and identify the different aircrafts (using the ship supplied binoculars).
 It also is one of the main shipping channels which is busy, busy, busy with people and cargo heading out to far worldly points.
-The Holland America Zuiderdam tooted as it went by.
+The Holland American Zuiderdam tooted as it went by.
 Everybody was waving at each other.

 Judy was all set to visit the Kennedy Library today but I talked her into going to a movie instead.
 Ship has a charming theater and shows a variety of movies from Blockbusters to "Indies".
 Changes twice a day.
 They even provide you popcorn.
 Both of us have been to Boston a couple of times so I felt no urgent need to disembark.
 Besides, we both have come down with small colds so we are saving ourselves for tomorrow...Newport, RI.